Decathlon/scribedb/example/README.md

 #### use case N°1

-the hr schema was migrate using ora2pg, we must compare the whole schema.
+the hr schema was migrated using ora2pg, we must compare the whole schema.

 ```bash
       - high_limit=6